vamsi12a2/patents-restful-api/README.md

 /patents - deletes existing patent in db (DELETE)

 /patents/{id}?applicationssn=x&casenumber=y (GET) - returns Patent object for given patentid, applicationssn and casenumber (these three columns are part of primary key)

+NOTICE : THIS PROJECT IS UNDER DEVELOPMENT AND PRONE TO FREQUENT CHANGES !!!!